oneminch/Notes/Cloud Computing.md

     - Multiple customers can share the same physical infra securely and privately
 - Rapid elasticity and scalability
     - Customizable to meet needs as they change
-- Measured service - pay-as-you-go
+- Measured service - pay-as-you-go pricing model
 ## Advantages

 - Reduced total cost of ownership (TCO) and operational expense (OPEX)